Coronavirus stimulus checks: IRS launches online form to get money faster

 The paper checks will include President Donald Trump's name in the memo line, a Treasury Department spokeswoman said.
 The extraordinary move breaks with precedent when it comes to such payments and indicates that Trump wants Americans to associate him with the cash transfers — which were passed by Congress — as he gears up for re-election this fall.

-The Washington Post reported on Tuesday that the addition of Trump's signature could delay the checks by a few days, but the Treasury spokeswoman insisted the payments would still go out on time.
+The Washington Post reported Tuesday that the addition of Trump's name could delay the checks by a few days, but the Treasury spokeswoman insisted that the payments would still go out on time.

-Also on Wednesday, the Trump administration announced that Supplemental Security Income recipients would get their coronavirus payments automatically through direct deposit or paper check.
-That's a shift from its earlier policy mandating those recipients file a tax return to receive funds, which drew pushback from lawmakers and advocates who said it would create an unnecessary burden.
+Also on Wednesday, the Trump administration announced that Supplemental Security Income recipients would get their coronavirus payments automatically through direct deposit or paper checks.
+That's a shift from its earlier policy mandating that those recipients file tax returns to receive funds, which drew pushback from lawmakers and advocates who said it would create an unnecessary burden.

 In a statement, the Treasury Department estimated that "SSI recipients will receive these automatic payments no later than early May."